Heterogeneous Builds — Zephyr + Yocto on the same SoM

 No board needed to verify the heterogeneous handshake:

 Renode loads both slice images, simulates RPMsg over its mailbox peripheral, and runs a name-service ping/pong.
-CI uses the same command in pr-renode-dual-os.yml.
+CI uses the same tan renode invocation in pr-renode-dual-os.yml.

 CI status:

-pr-alp-build,pr-bitbake, andpr-renode-dual-osare advisory until the v0.7 self-hosted toolchain runners (Zephyr SDK, bitbake, Renode) land.
+pr-alp-build,pr-bitbake, andpr-renode-dual-osremain advisory (continue-on-error) pending self-hosted toolchain runners with the Zephyr SDK, bitbake, and Renode.
 The manifest-shape + determinism gates run onubuntu-latestand block merges; slice-build failures don't.

 9. Cross-core API